AnushaManila/Master-Thesis/README.md

 ```
 ### Conclusion
 ##### Neural style transfer Investigation:
-	Only top 5 to 10 % of eigenvalues of gram matrices are significant (Dimensionality Reduction)
-	Eigen components can control the amount of style texture
+The contribution of top 5% eigen components of Gram matrices are significant and utilizing a specific set of eigen components provides the ability to choose the desired amount of style texture in neural style transfer.
+This invention is worthwhile since it allows to control the amount of texture to be transferred resulting in dimensionality reduction of neural style transfer.
+I have also observed that, instead of Gram matrix computation, aligning the channel-wise mean and variance of multiple instances of styles reduces the required time for stylization.
 ##### DCGAN
 	Suitable depth of intermediate layers: {1024, 512, 256, 128}
 	The best choice of latent space dimension:  >= 100